dsdyer/prediction-of-product-sales/README.md

 Big Mart Sales Prediction: https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/

+The dataset is 2013 sales data for 1559 products across 10 stores in different cities.

-For this dataset, there were 8523 rows and 12 columns
+For this dataset, there were 8523 rows and 12 columns.

 ## Data Dictionary
 <p align="center">